sooiee/aluma-mental-health-project/README.md

 ### FEATURES ON ALL THE PAGES
 * Semantic, Accessible HTML Structure and appropriate headings for logical, screen-reader friendly content flow.
 * Soothing color palette and background imagery with descriptive alt text.
-* Separate pages dedicated to mental health issues, how to recognize them, and how to manage them.
+* Separate pages dedicated to mental health issues, how to recognise them, and how to manage them.
 * Visually distinct and consistent styling for mobile and desktop.
 * Immediate visual feedback on button hover, focus, and click states.
-* Proper color contrast.
+* Proper colour contrast.

 ### NAVIGATION
-*Responsive Navigation Bar
+* Responsive Navigation Bar
-Bootstrap navbar with clear anchor links to all main sections.
+* Bootstrap navbar with clear anchor links to all main sections.
-Collapses into hamburger menu on smaller screens for mobile usability.
+* Collapses into hamburger menu on smaller screens for mobile usability.
 ### FOOTER
 * Providing information for screen readers where there are icons used and no text.
 ### OTHER FEATURES
-* Include trusted sources such as mental health organizations and professional services.
+* Include trusted sources such as mental health organisations and professional services.
 * Bootstrap Jumbotron with positive mental health message.
 * Bootstrap cards showcasing concise, actionable mental health and stress management tips.
 * External links grouped in a dedicated section with styled buttons that open in new tabs.